pingcap/docs/ticdc/manage-ticdc.md

 * In TiCDC v4.0.0, `ignore-txn-commit-ts` is removed and `ignore-txn-start-ts` is added, which uses start_ts to filter transactions.
 * In TiCDC v4.0.2, `db-dbs`/`db-tables`/`ignore-dbs`/`ignore-tables` are removed and `rules` is added, which uses new filter rules for databases and tables.
 For detailed filter syntax, see [Table Filter](/table-filter.md).

-## Customize the dispatch rules for Topic and Partition of Kafka Sink
+## Customize the rules for Topic and Partition dispatchers of Kafka Sink

 ### Matcher rules